Jennifer Schindler

 About My Family

 I have a younger brother who is married with three children.
-My father passed away from a brain tumor in 2009, and my mother lives with me in Galveston.
+My father passed away from a brain tumor in 2009, and my mother lives in Salado, Texas.

 About My Ministry

-I have been a board-certified chaplain for five years, and I have enjoyed it tremendously.
-I kind of fell into chaplaincy with the help of my mother who knew about the clinical pastoral education (CPE) program at Baylor Scott and White in Temple, Texas, where she was living.
-I applied, interviewed and was accepted on the spot.
+I am the manager of pastoral care serving at Baylor Scott & White Health in Waxahachie, Texas.
+I have been a board-certified chaplain for 10 years and have enjoyed it tremendously.
+I kind of fell into chaplaincy with the help of my mother, who knew about the CPE program at Baylor Scott & White Health in Temple, Texas.

 SBC Chaplaincy